The official blog of the Lung Institute.

 Although a diagnosis of COPD can seem insurmountable, the first step to living a longer life is finding a treatment that addresses the disease head-on.
 In fact, Changing one’s diet and gaining consistent exercise are among the best lifestyle changes one can do aside from quitting smoking.

-However, if you’re looking to directly address COPD disease progression directly, it may be time to consider stem cell therapy.
-Rather than only addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life and pulmonary function.
+However, if you’re looking to directly address COPD disease progression directly, it may be time to consider cellular therapy.
+Rather than only addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life and pulmonary function.
 For people with lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.

 If you or a loved one suffers from a chronic disease like COPD, emphysema, pulmonary fibrosis or other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult cellular therapy options.
 Contact us today at 888-745-6697 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.